GuttmanLab/chipdip-pipeline/README.md

 - Python: 3.9+ (the `envs/chipdip.yaml` conda environment file currently uses version 3.10)

 Packages: Additional required third-party programs and packages are specified in conda environments described in `envs/`.
-- Note: Other versions of the same software programs will likely work, but we have not tested all of them.
+- Note: Other recent versions of the same software programs will likely work, but we have not tested all of them.
 Some specific requirements are discussed below.
-  - Some of the scripts (such as `rename_and_filter_chr.py`) take advantage of features introduced in Python 3.9.
   - The version of `deeptools` used (3.5.2) requires a `matplotlib` version between 3.1.0 and 3.7.5, since later versions of matplotlib deprecate some functions used by `deeptools` version 3.5.2.
 Newer versions of `deeptools` have been updated to support the newer `matplotlib` APIs.
   - NumPy version 2.x is not currently supported.